What is the Venture Incubation Program?

 - The application was not thoughtful, coherent, or complete.
 We view the care and thought that you put into your application as an indication of the care and thought that you’ll likely put into your venture.

-What are some common reasons that Renewal VIP applicants are not accepted?
+What are some common reasons that Renewal Venture Incubation Program applicants are not accepted?

-Acceptance into the VIP for one semester does not guarantee acceptance in future semesters.
-We expect teams to demonstrate growth and community engagement while part of the VIP; if teams do not demonstrate these qualities, we will not accept their renewal applications.
+Acceptance into the Venture Incubation Program for one semester does not guarantee acceptance in future semesters.
+We expect teams to demonstrate growth and community engagement while part of the Venture Incubation Program; if teams do not demonstrate these qualities, we will not accept their renewal applications.
 Here are some of the most common reasons for choosing not to renew teams:

 - Lack of community engagement – the teams did not engage with other community members, meet with their advisors, or utilize the i-lab resources.